 … said no one else around me, but me.
 Yes, I know we only had dial-up and AOL hadn’t come to Canada yet from Virginia HQ, I believe.
 I’m not even going to Google that.
 But it was obvious to me that this thing called the World Wide Web would allow people to work from anywhere.
 Ever since then, it had been my goal.
 I ticked off that checkbox a decade ago.
 It took eleven years to get there, but I did it and I’m still doing it now.

 Then in 2000/2001 I bought a Compaq iPaq 3630.
-I was a nurse back then and I’d use to keep notes.
+I was a nurse back then and I used to keep notes.
 There was only one other doctor that had one – a surgeon.
-We would commune by the nurses station, pull out our shiny new thing and pretty much showed off.
-The other doctors, nurses, etc .. would come by and ask what it was.
+We would commune by the nurse’s station, pull out our shiny new thing and pretty much showed off.
+The other doctors, nurses, etc .. would come by and ask what it was we were playing with.

 I told the docs,

-One day you’ll be getting real time EKG reads or viewing MRI scans from these.
+One day you’ll be able to get real time EKG reads, view MRI scans, place orders, or even access patient charts from these.

 I told them that the money would be in the programs that would perform these tasks.
 I told them that if that ever happened, they should invest money on it.
 They looked at me like I was crazy.
 “Oh Carmen.
 You think way too much.”